 This is a very powerful theme indeed!
 Now I know this is a very generic question, but how do you describe your band’s sound since it is two completely extreme genres?

 If the listeners are not really eager to go into it, they could normally define our sound as “symphonic metal”, nevertheless we decided to give it a new name: “Post Opera”.
 Opera is a glorious cultural heritage in Italy, it has been part of our cultural and our artistic development since its very beginning.
 This is one of the greatest influences on this album, especially because of my voice, characterized by the same dramatic nature of the Old Italian operatic school, the verist repertoire in particular.
 Our sound is actually changing, as we’re including characteristic peculiar operatic elements in our musical structures.
 Therefore the label we chose to describe our genre will be better explained by the next Crysalys full length that we started writing in the last days.
-Wow you guys are machines!
-Congrats on already starting your second album!
-What is the history of Crysalys anyways?
-How did you all come to meet and decide on your band’s sound?

 The band was already known for two self-produced EPs, “White Lotus On Acheron’ Shores” and “…And Let the Innocence Dream”.
 In 2009 we went through a big line-up change that allowed us to shuffle the cards, understand our strong points and our peculiarities, in order to create something that we could really define “ours” and that could reach a certain kind of audience.
 A few days later we signed a deal with WormHoleDeath-Dreamcell11/Aural Music to release our debut album.